impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

  - There are 3 results above.
 We then execute a `for` loop, iterating over each of these 3 results:
     - Each result is referred to as `found`.
     - First we remove everything including and after the last `/` character.
-      - This leaves us with just the directory containing the “found” executable file.
+      - This leaves us with just the directory containing the "found" executable file.
-      - For example, if `type -aP ruby` includes the result “/Users/myusername/.rbenv/shims/ruby” on my machine, then the updated value of “found” changes from “/Users/myusername/.rbenv/shims/ruby” to “/Users/myusername/.rbenv/shims”.
+      - For example, if `type -aP ruby` includes the result "/Users/myusername/.rbenv/shims/ruby" on my machine, then the updated value of "found" changes from "/Users/myusername/.rbenv/shims/ruby" to "/Users/myusername/.rbenv/shims".
     - We then compare the new value of found to see if it is equal to `"${RBENV_ROOT}/shims"`.
 For example, on my machine, this resolves to `/Users/myusername/.rbenv/shims`.
       - We take *only* the results which are *not* equal.
       - For example, on the output above, we eliminate the first 2 results, and keep only `/usr/bin/ruby`.